 From the functions of the hormones you've probably guessed correctly that the adrenals play a role in keeping allergic symptoms at bay because of cortisol and adrenaline.
 Cortisol is probably the most important as it prevents an over-active immune system from getting out of control.
 It is related to the well known immune suppressants called prednisone and cortisone, but physiologically in the body the natural cortisol serves the important role of keeping a balanced immune system and giving a healthy, energy-providing response to stress.
-That's why many people feel so tired with their allergies.
-Their adrenal glands work hard to try and keep symptoms under control, and eventually become "insufficient" thus the patient starts waking up tired, is groggy in the afternoon, and just doesn't feel right.
+Daily cortisol rhythm may be altered, which may be associated with increased daytime tiredness and/or trouble sleeping at night.

 Keep in mind we are not talking about an outright deficiency of cortisol in the blood.
 The importance of adrenal insufficiency is very subtle in allergies, and blood levels are often normal.
 It's the pattern of tissue delivery through the day that may be off.
-Normally cortisol secretion to the tissues looks like the shaded green, but in allergies in can be "flat-lined" leading to symptoms.
-Once this is corrected through nutritional means, symptoms improve and the patient gets healthier.
+Normally cortisol secretion to the tissues looks like the shaded green (highest in the morning, reducing throughout the day, lowest at night), but in allergies in can be "flat-lined".

-Thus, cortisol should be highest in the morning, and then follow the pattern shown in the first graph.
+Cortisol should be highest in the morning.
 In many patients with allergies, salivary analysis throughout the day shows the second pattern, with outright deficiency many times and sometimes only in the morning (hence the morning symptoms being worse).

 We should keep in mind that allergies are of course not the only stressor on the adrenal glands.
 Someone is more prone to have this subtle insufficiency if the other daily stressors are not handled appropriately.
 The single biggest stressor under individual personal control are blood sugar fluctuations during the day.
 Having blood sugar that rapidly rises and then falls forces the adrenal gland to work to stabilize the sugar levels.
 Adrenaline plays a large role in this, (as does the pancreas).
-Stabilizing dietary intake goes a long way to helping the adrenal gland deal with the allergies.
+Stabilizing dietary sugar intake is generally encouraged.

 The second part of a proper individualized work up looks towards the possibility of a yeast connection to allergies.
 This is most important in patients who recognize that their allergies are of new onset.
 In other words, a patient realizes that all of a sudden they notice that they are allergic in the spring time, whereas they have lived in the same place all their lives.

 This condition should be checked for by two of three methods: stool culture for candida, blood analysis for candida antigen, and blood immunological analysis for antibodies against candida.
-If this is established, patients can be improved by a combination of oral medications (undecenylic acid, berberis extracts, vitamin C) and IV vitamin C or ozonated treatment of the blood.
+If this is established, a combination of oral medications (undecenylic acid, berberis extracts, vitamin C) and IV vitamin C or ozonated treatment of the blood may be recommended.

 Toxin overload is the third place to look, and is important in many patients but especially so in those that have a universal reactivity or year long "allergies".
 These patients are often sensitive to chemicals, and will get headaches from strong scents or exposure to chemicals such as bleach.
-Additionally, they will always seem to have symptoms throughout the year instead of simply seasonally.
-History is often enough to suggest this functional contribution, but sometimes testing for chemical sensitivities by blood or even provoking the body to test for a burden of heavy metals is useful.
-Nonetheless, these patients improve with similar treatments of IV vitamin C or ozonation of blood.
-In addition, if heavy metals are found, chelation to remove them is one of the only ways to unburden the liver and thus allow normal detoxification.
+Additionally, they will often have symptoms throughout the year instead of simply seasonally.
+History is often enough to suggest this functional contribution, but sometimes testing for chemical sensitivities by blood or even provoking the body to test for a burden of heavy metals may be useful.
+Intravenous treatments of IV vitamin C or ozonation of blood may be recommended.
+In addition, if heavy metals are found, chelation may be recommended.

 When dealing with a functional approach to medicine, it is often found that treatments are useful for a variety of conditions.
 Interestingly, in the case of identifying causes in order to relieve and restore health to allergic sufferers, treatments are relatively similar.
 As such, there are basic measures that can be taken to begin to help almost any allergic patient.